 Fall.
 It evokes emotion and a sudden need to dig into the closet for comforting sweaters and scarves.
 A great way to welcome the warm colors of fall is to create a fall centerpiece for your own home or maybe a Harvest Party.
-It’s time to get crafty and creative.
+It’s time to get crafty and creative with a boho or rustic style.
 Let’s go shopping for pumpkins and candy corn, and search the backyard for pinecones and acorns.
 Making a fall centerpiece doesn’t have to be expensive or time-consuming.
 Here are some ideas and examples of inexpensive, DIY fall centerpieces.
 Use these to get inspired and create one, or make up your own idea.

 Pumpkins are the obvious choice for fall centerpieces, and there are so many ways to use them.
 First, though, we’ll give you some tips for using a real pumpkin, rather than a plastic one from the store.